norsk-datateknikk/NDSP/README.md

 # NDSP
-Norsk Datateknikk DSP library for Rust
+Norsk Datateknikk DSP library for Rust.

 The focus of the module is to build up a library of DSP code.
 Not compute speed focused at this time.